lbzfran/stdlib/README.md

 # Notes

+The first part focuses on my todos.
-The rest of the markdown will be my notes on the different subprojects.
+The rest will be my notes on the different subprojects.

+## Todos
+[ ] diffing tool
+[ ] opengl context

 ## Base